25 Dos and Don’ts of Ignoring Your Spouse During Separation

 Ignoring your spouse during divorce helps, but one of the exceptions is during an emergency.
 Regardless of who initiated the divorce or the reason for the breakup, separation is always painful.
 Therefore, you need to be stable emotionally to handle what follows.

 If you filed for divorce, know that your partner will have difficulty coping with the separation.
-They may reach out to you on how to work on marriage during a separation or convince you to get the help of a marriage counselor together.
+They may reach out to you to discuss how to work on marriage during a separation or convince you to get the help of a marriage counselor.

-Suppose you are sure of your decision; no need to back down.
+Suppose you are sure of your decision; no need to back down now.
 Let them know the separation is necessary considering the issues you experienced together.

 However, some emergencies may warrant granting your spouse an audience.
 Some of these events include discussions about child support or shared finances.